GSA-TTS/10x-website/investments/07-investments-in-equitable-tech.md

 Residents in federal housing do not have a way to communicate their values, candid perspectives, and needs to the government.
 10x looked at whether there was a way to use technology to help them provide feedback on federal housing effectively and safely.

-### Improving access to translated content on government websites
+### Improving language access on government websites

 For the more than 60 million Americans who are not fluent in English accessing information on government websites can be a challenge.
 Even when there is content in their language, it can be hard to find.
 10x is conducting user testing with monolingual speakers of languages other than English to find out how to help them find content in their language.